lacework/go-sdk/cli/README.md

 ### Telemetry via Honeycomb

-We use [Honeycomb](https://www.honeycomb.io/) for observability, to enable sending tracing data to our development dataset, you must configure the environment variable `HONEYAPIKEY`.
-This variable as well as the above CI environment variables can be configured inside your bash profile (or any other shell profile you prefer).
+We use [Honeycomb](https://www.honeycomb.io/) for observability, to enable sending tracing data to our development dataset.

 ## License and Copyright
 Copyright 2020, Lacework Inc.